vincenzocaputo/FoxyRecon/README.md

 :red_circle: These web tools require some user interactions, such as entering a query and clicking a button to submit it.
 To perform these actions faster, FoxyRecon will automatically fill input fields on this web pages, with the indicator you are looking for.

-## Disclaimer
-Data submitted using this add-on will be sent to external web resources that are not under control of FoxyRecon.
-For this reason the data submitted will be treated in accordance with the terms of service of the several web resources chosen for analysis.
-Please, be aware of the tools and resources you are using and do not submit any personal information.